bmliddicoat/lyft-churn-toledo/README.md

 ## Analysis Approach

 * Modeling Match Rates: Based on experiment data, a linear model was created to estimate match rates for varying Lyft takes.
 * Net Revenue Calculation: Calculated by considering the total revenue, churn rates, and CAC for different scenarios of Lyft's take.
+Excluded match rates above 1 to remove outliers and unrealistic outcomes.
+* Expanded Net Revenue Calculation: Took approach to Net Revenue Calculations and expanded from orginal range of 0.01 to 25.00.
+Excluded match rates below 0 to remove outliers and unrealistic outcomes.
 * Visualization: Plotted Match Rate vs. Lyft Take and Net Revenue vs. Lyft Take for a clearer understanding of trends.

 ## Key Findings